 Since the New York Times reported allegations of sexual assault against the film mogul Harvey Weinstein, women everywhere — initially in the cultural industries and media, then in education and politics — have been emboldened to recount their own exposure to predatory behaviour from power-holding men.

-In this new catharsis over power and sex there was an echo of the Julia Gillard speech that raced around the world.
-Once more the engine was a tech-facilitated viral cascade, and the fuel was women’s agency.
+In this new catharsis over power and sex there was an echo of the Julia Gillard misogyny speech that raced around the world.
+Once more the engine is a tech-facilitated viral cascade, and the fuel is women’s agency.
 The Financial Times’s Gillian Tett adds Trump to its triggers and hints that business might be the next bastion.
 The Weinstein revelations evidently unlocked some blend of fury, memory, solidarity and responsibility in many women.
 Past and present were coming together to make a claim on the future.
 Could this moment become a watershed?

 In Britain, as elsewhere, film insiders’ testimony opened a gap for others to leap through.
 Some spoke anonymously or referred to incidents years before.
 But the outpouring of voices bypassed domestic politics.
 Early efforts to join the uproar, such as a demand to revoke Weinstein’s CBE, an official honour, looked trivial against the raw daily reports of abuse and humiliation emerging from other sectors of society.
 There seemed a risk that Britain’s governing class might escape the ignominy of some VIPs in cinema and theatre.